 There are 30 island territories in the Caribbean (not including the continent’s Caribbean coastline), so there is plenty to choose from.
 Every island offers something different, and the Caribbean is home to some of the friendliest, most welcoming and most resilient people we’ve met.

-To make choosing your destination/s easier, we have put together a table of the destinations we have visited so far, comparing the different islands based on (our actual) travel cost and their respective attractions (in alphabetical order).
+To make choosing your destination/s easier, we have put together a table of the destinations we have visited so far, comparing the different destinations based on (our actual) travel costs and their respective attractions (in alphabetical order).
 The stars are based on our experience (4 stars meaning this is a place to experience XYZ, 2 stars meaning there is some XYZ but it may not be your first choice for it).

-We also include a map to give you a visual help as to where the different islands are.
+We also include a map to give you visual help as to where the different islands are.

 How to island hop (without joining a cruise)